MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-setup.md

 **Enroll and validate the user certificate:**

-Because you're using Group Policy to autoenroll user certificates, you'll update only the policy.
-Windows 10 will automatically enroll the user account for the correct certificate.
-You can then validate the certificate in the Certificates console.
+Because we're using Group Policy to autoenroll user certificates, Windows 10 will automatically enroll the user accounts for the correct certificates.
+Once enrolled, you can then validate the certificates in the Certificates console.

 >[!IMPORTANT]
 >Microsoft Platform Crypto Provider" requires a TPM chip.
 If, while trying to manually enroll a certificate on a VM, you get the following error: "Cannot find a valid CSP in the local machine" do ensure that "Microsoft Software Key Storage Provider" is second in order after "Microsoft Platform Crypto Provider" in the Cryptography tab of the certificate Properties.

 1. Sign in to a domain-joined client computer as a member of the **VPN Users** group.

-2. Press Windows key + R, type **gpupdate /force**, and press Enter.
+2. Press Windows key + R. Type **gpupdate /force**, and press Enter key.

-3. On the Start menu, type **certmgr.msc**, and press Enter.
+3. On the Start menu, type **certmgr.msc** to open the Certificates snap-in, and press Enter key.

-4. In the Certificates snap-in, under **Personal**, select **Certificates**.
-Your certificates appear in the details pane.
+4. In the Certificates snap-in, select **Personal** **>** **Certificates**.
+Your certificates should appear in the details pane.

 5. Right-click the certificate that has your current domain username, and then select **Open**.